 Can you see the vaseline treated areas peeking through?
 I chose to do another light coat with a dampened chip brush so I wouldn’t get too much coverage.

 Allow the paint to dry for a couple of hours.

 So, I know this look isn’t for everyone, but I have a heavily distressed nightstand in the bedroom that I love.
 A damp rag was used to reveal the vaseline resisted paint areas.

 Holes were pre-drilled and screws were started in order to make installing the shelf easier to do by myself.
 A level was used to insure proper installation.

 Floating Farmhouse Shelf for Under T.V.

-No more messy cords!
+Finally, no more messy cords!
 I love easy organization ideas, don’t you?
-Be sure to check out the great “Let’s get Organized Projects” below!
+Don't forget to check out the great “Let’s get Organized Projects” below!